 Tanto Monta – If there is anything I can suggest you about eating good in Valencia is to go and have a few tapas at the Tanto Monta.
 We were lucky enough to have our hotel in its’ neighbourhood but even if you don’t, take the time and go there.
 The food, the staff and the atmosphere are amazing.
 You just walk up to the bar and list the tapas or montaditos you would like to have.
 That’s the hardest part, to be honest.
 They all look sooo good!

-Portland Ale House – with my boyfriend being a big burger fan, of course we had to “ask” Forsquare and Tripadvisor where they would suggest us to try one in Valencia.
-After some research we decided to go to Portland Ale House, an American themed burger bar where they also make their own beer and we were not disappointed.
+Portland Ale House – After some research I’ve decided to go to Portland Ale House, an American themed burger bar where they also make their own beer and I was not disappointed.
 The burgers were juicy and flavorful and their beer was delicious (and that says a lot since I usually don’t even drink beer!).
 And to top it all off the staff was really friendly and helpful with the choosing.
 So I can only recommend this place to any burger lover out there.